tecposter/tecpass/README.md

 ### Import Firefox accounts

-Open logins page <about:logins>, click the right top button `...`, select the menu item `Export Passwords`, and then select a path to save all the firefox passwords in a csv file.
+Open page `about:logins`, click the right top button `...`, select the menu item `Export Passwords`, and then select a path to save all the firefox passwords in a csv file.

 After getting the csv file path, run the following command to import the firefox accounts
 ```shell